Byzantine cuisine: Meat

-Meat was probably not a luxury food in Byzantine times – most people could afford to eat it relatively often.
+Meat was not a luxury food in Byzantine times – most people could afford to eat it relatively often.
 If the typikon of the monastery of St. John the Baptist is anything to go by, a typical Byzantine citizen might eat about two and a half pounds of meat in a single day.
 The Prodromic poems also describe a cobbler eating meat for four meals in one day: tripe for breakfast, boiled meat for lunch, then meat cooked in wine for the third meal, and finally a hot pot for the fourth.
 Fresh meat, however, was mostly eaten by the wealthy, while poorer citizens ate more salted meat.
 Dried and salted meat formed was one of the basic rations served to Byzantine soldiers.

 In general, the Byzantines seem to have especially liked fatty meat.
 Many meat dishes were cooked in large amounts of fat.
 Meat from livestock was preferred over game meat.
 Meat from young animals was especially preferred.
 Diverse animal bones found at Corinth, dated to sometimes after the mid-1200s, indicate that a wide range of meats was eaten during the Late Byzantine period.

 The single most common preserved meat was salted pork.
 Pork was also used as a source of lard and fat, as well as to make sausages.
 Different types of sausages, such as allantia and saltsikia, are mentioned in contemporary texts.
 The hagiography of Symeon the Holy Fool also mentions bacon and a type of fried sausage eaten with mustard.
 At the archaeological site of Gritille in eastern Turkey, pig bones made up nearly half of the total animal remains, while at other sites it was higher still.
 Pork butchers had their own regulatory laws in Section 16 of the Book of the Eparch.

 Beef, on the other hand, was less commonly eaten than either pork, sheep, or goat because cattle were mostly used for working in the fields instead.
 Meat from adult male goats was considered unappetizing by most Byzantines.

 Many different birds were eaten.
 The most common, based on animal bone finds at Corinth, was chicken.
 Poultry was aged by hanging the bird carcasses up to enhance their taste and texture.

 Meat was cooked in a variety of ways.
 It was either roasted or grilled, or boiled, steamed, and marinated in water with salt and herbs.
 Innards were boiled or fried.
 The intestines of animals would sometimes be used to make Kokoretsi.
 Poorer households would also boil the heads and feet of animals.